50onRed/ValueBot/README.md

 #### By User

-To get all the posts about a certain user, post a message to any channel that ValueBot is listening in with the following format:
+To get all the posts about a certain user, post a message to any channel that ValueBot is listening on (or in a private message to ValueBot) with the following format:

 ```
 valuebot list [user] [time]